ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Learn to implement real-time notifications in NestJS using Server-Sent Events, a simpler, efficient alternative to WebSockets.</blockquote>

 <h3>4.
-Easily Validate Uploaded Files in NestJS - <a href="https://medium.com/@nonso-mgbechi/easily-validate-uploaded-files-in-nestjs-9559e74a8f56" target="_blank" rel="noopener noreferrer">link</a></h3>
+Title: From Junior to Senior: Mastering Debugging Beyond console.log - <a href="https://medium.com/@1asumeasume1/title-from-junior-to-senior-mastering-debugging-beyond-console-log-fbc287b1553b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nonso Mgbechi`**
+✍️ **posted by `Asumeasume`**

-<blockquote>I recently had to implement APIs that accept an array of files and manipulate them in NestJS.
-These files could be of different mime types…</blockquote>
+<blockquote>As a junior developer, the humble console.log is your best friend.
+It's simple, effective, and easy to use.
+But as you grow into a senior…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>